WE-are-FPV/JeNo-5.1/README.md

 This concerns the core of the frame (bottom, middle, top plates, and arms key).

 * **Priority :** The Classic version (sturdy) features a 2.5mm bottom plate, compared to 2mm for the Lightweight version, which is also more "patterned."
 For the Lightweight version, the weight is approximately 120g depending on the options, compared to approximately 140g for the reinforced (classic) version.
-* **Chamfers :** The chamfered version is more aesthetically pleasing and slightly stronger.
-The arms have chamfers on both sides.
-The top plate is chamfered only on the upper part.
+* **Chamfers :** Chamfers have been removed from the files as they are not used by carbon cutters.
+We recommend applying chamfers to the entire frame, except for the camera plates, for aesthetics, comfort, and durability.
 Chamfering generally increases the price by around 15%.
-* **Edition :** The WE are FPV option adds a "WaF" logo, engraved on the bottom plate.
+* **Edition :** The WE are FPV option adds a "WaF" logo engraved under the bottom plate.
+You are free to have it removed during cutting or replaced with another design.
+* **Bando :** t is the most robust option, with a 3mm thick bottom plate and reinforced arms.

 ### The Camera Plates